karrick/lines/README.md

 7: test
 ```

+Interestingly, when using the short flag name, one may omit the
+space between the short flag letter and the argument.
+Therefore `-r
+4-7` is the same as `-r4-7`.

 Either or both of the ends of the range parameter may be omitted.
 When
 the first number is omitted, printing starts at the first line.
 When
 the final number is omitted, printing ends at the final line.

+As previously described, the intervening space between the flag letter
+and the argument may be omitted, causing `-r -3` to have the same
+meaning as `-r-3`, printing the first 3 lines of the file.
+Printing
+the first 3 lines of the file is equivalent to `lines --head 3`.

 ```Bash
 $ lines sample.txt -r -3